 Rafting: There are two themes in Rafting, FUN and TEAMWORK.
 As soon as we arrive at the put-in campers will have to work together to get down the river.
 Along the way rafters will learn about how rapids form, how to successfully guide a boat, and how to “read” a river, making sure to hit the biggest and best whitewater along the way!
 Not to mention being on (and in!) the water is a great way to beat the summer heat!

 Climbing: “On belay?”
 “Belay is on.”
 “Climbing?”
 “Climb on!”
-Communication and partnership are the foundation of rock climbing.
+Communication and teamwork are the foundation of rock climbing.
 Campers will need to work together, problem solve, and encourage each other both on and off the rock wall.
-Everyday the instructor will set up a range of different climbs and possibly rappels for the group.
+Everyday the instructor will set up a range of different climbs, and possibly rappels, for the group.
 Throughout the day the Calleva staff will use games and fun to teach climbing technical skills and knots.
 Climbing campers may also have the opportunity to learn how to belay (with a backup) to further ingrain the sense of partnership between the belayer and climber.

 Water Adventures: There’s no better way to beat the summer heat than by spending all day in the water!
 In Water Adventures, campers will participate in a variety of activities, all focused around Madeira’s beautiful riverfront property.
 Campers may find themselves fishing, canoeing, exploring nearby islands, navigating the river and taking time to enjoy the cool water.
 There’s also always time for a rope swing, or quick dip in Black Pond!